stormshield/ansible-SNS/README.md

 Notes:
 - Those modules require the [python-SNS-API python library](https://github.com/stormshield/python-SNS-API)
+- The python-SNS-API python library should be installed in the Ansible python environment and in the same python interpreter version.
+Use `ansible -version` to get the information.
-- Those modules use python3, if Ansible uses python2 by default, you have to set the `ansible_python_interpreter=/usr/bin/python3` configuration option in the task or the inventory.
+- If you install the python3 version and if Ansible uses python2 by default, you have to set the `ansible_python_interpreter=/usr/bin/python3` configuration option in the task definition or the inventory.

 ## sns_command